 1 cohort per year

-- Doctoral Program: December 1 for priority deadline, application review is on-going until a full cohort is reached
+- Educational Leadership Doctoral Program, Summer start: December 1 for priority deadline, application review is ongoing until a full cohort is reached

-- Clinical Mental Health and School Counseling Programs, Summer or Fall start: February 1 application deadline
+- Clinical Mental Health Counseling Program, Summer or Fall start: February 1 application deadline

 2 cohorts per year

 - Master in Teaching